nrwl/nx/docs/node/guides/configuration.md

 }
 ```

-In this case, running `nx build myapp` will build all the buildable libraries `myapp` depends on first.
-In other words, `nx build myapp` will result in multiple tasks executing.
-The `--parallel`, and `--max-parallel` flags will have the same effect as they would with `run-many` or `affected`.
+In this case, running `nx build myapp` builds all the buildable libraries `myapp` depends on first.
+In other words, `nx build myapp` results in multiple tasks executing.
+The `--parallel`, and `--max-parallel` flags have the same effect as they would with `run-many` or `affected`.

 It is also possible to define dependencies between the targets of the same project.

-In the following example invoking `nx build myapp` will build all the libraries first, then `nx build-base myapp` will be executed and only then `nx build myapp` will be executed.
+In the following example invoking `nx build myapp` builds all the libraries first, then `nx build-base myapp` is executed and only then `nx build myapp` is executed.

 ```json
 {